I want to write articles I would want to read if I was in YOUR shoes.

 I know you because I am you.

-I have a full-time career in medical device sales on top of writing for Meauxtion and all of it’s social platforms.
+I have a full-time career in medical device sales on top of writing for Meauxtion and all of it’s social media platforms.

 My career in medical sales is as unpredictable as any.
 I can work anywhere from 9-12 hours per day, 5 days a week, and get called in for surgery at any time.
 I am on call 1 night a week along with 1-2 weekends a month.